Table of Contents

 Vendors play a key role in supplying critical software and infrastructure within an organisation, which is why cyber supply chain risk management is required.
 Manufacturers that build technology solutions use third-party vendors to make components.
 These components are sent to the manufacturer and are used to create the final product.
 Vendors must use manufacturer-specific designs and not add hardware that would leave the manufacturer’s products vulnerable to cyber-attacks.

 Vendors who supply such solutions require a reputation of trust, but even trusted vendors make mistakes.
 Risk assessments continually validate products or services to ensure cybersecurity controls are in place and components are tested for vulnerabilities.

-Effective S-SCRM of your supply chain can help your organization protect its reputation.
-Risks associated with the supply chain can damage its reputation, impacting revenue from loss of customers and trust in the organization.
-Offshore attackers exploiting an organization’s vulnerabilities can damage its reputation, creating a domino effect where lawsuits pile up and threaten the company’s stability.
+Effective S-SCRM of your supply chain can help your organisation protect its reputation.
+Risks associated with the supply chain can damage its reputation, impacting revenue from loss of customers and trust in the organisation.
+Offshore attackers exploiting an organisation’s vulnerabilities can damage its reputation, creating a domino effect where lawsuits pile up and threaten the company’s stability.

 5 Strategies to Effectively Manage Supply Chain Risk

 - Calculate Risks: Determining supply chain risk requires a professional risk analysis.
-The formula to analyze risk is:
+The formula to analyse risk is:

 Risk = Data Breach likelihood * Impact of a Data Breach / Cost

 The likelihood and impact are determined by cybersecurity experts who can determine if a specific component could be breached.
 Once all factors in the calculation are defined, only then can you assess total risk.